Reducibility of higher-order to pairwise interactions: Social impact models on hypergraphs: Introduction

-As an illustrative class of social impact models, we introduce \textit{hypergraph-voter models}~\cite{koreanVM}, in which agents update their state according to the power $q$ of the fraction of agents in the same hyperedge holding the opposite opinion.
-For the \textit{hypergraph-linear voter model} ($q=1$), the mapping yields a projected network with time-independent weights.
+As an illustrative class of social impact models, we introduce \textit{hypergraph-voter models}~\cite{Min2025}, in which agents update their state according to the power $q$ of the fraction of agents in the same hyperedge holding the opposite opinion.
+For the \textit{hypergraph-linear voter model} ($q=1$), the mapping yields a projected network with time-independent weights, which gives a transparent interpretation of the reduced dynamics.
 At the macroscopic level, the \textit{hypergraph-linear voter model} features the same evolution equations as the standard voter model on the projected network with unweighted links (VM)~\cite{CliffordSudbury1973, HolleyLiggett1975, Liggett1985, Liggett1999, Suchecki_2004,Suchecki_2005,Sood_2005, Vazquez_PA, Castellano2009}, implying that macroscopic behavior can be captured by assuming homogeneous weights.
 By contrast, the \textit{hypergraph-nonlinear voter model} ($q \neq 1$) generates effective pairwise interactions on a projected network whose weights depend on the instantaneous system state configuration.
 More generally—but less precisely—the nonlinear voter model on the unweighted projected network (NLVM) ~\cite{Ramirez2024,Tobias2025,Llabres2025} provides a good approximation of the ordering dynamics of hypergraph-nonlinear voter models.

-The paper is organized as follows: Sec.~\ref{sec:NU_HG}, reviews the class of hypergraphs used to implement higher-order interactions, the notion of projected networks and the general social impact dynamical model on a hypergraph.
-Sec.~\ref{sec:Reducibility} addresses the mapping of HO to PW interactions: we introduce a general weighted-pairwise interaction model and derive the projected network weights that yield an exact microscopic equivalence with the HO model on the hypergraph.
-Sec.~\ref{sec:ReducibilityVMs} applies this framework to hypergraph-voter models on various hypergraph structures.
+The paper is organized as follows.
+In Sec.~\ref{sec:NU_HG}, we review the class of hypergraphs used to encode HO interactions, introduce the notion of projected networks, and define a general class of HO dynamical processes: social impact models on hypergraphs.
+Sec.~\ref{sec:Reducibility} addresses the mapping from HO to PW interactions.
+We introduce a general weighted PW interaction model and derive the projected-network weights that yield an exact microscopic equivalence with the HO dynamics on the hypergraph.
+In Sec.~\ref{sec:Homogeneous}, we particularize the framework to homogeneous hypergraphs, deriving their macroscopic dynamics and the corresponding effective PW representations.
+In Sec.~\ref{sec:ReducibilityVMs}, we apply the general framework to hypergraph-voter models on several hypergraph structures.
 We conclude in Sec.~\ref{sec:conclusions} with a summary of our main results.
 Appendices~\ref{sec:app:HG_generation}--\ref{app:NLVM_HG} provide technical details and intermediate calculations.